ubucon-asia/2022/content/privacy-policy/index.md

 ## Article 13 (Department that receives and processes requests for access to personal information)
 The information subject may file a request for access to personal information pursuant to Article 35 of the 「Personal Information Protection Act」 to the following departments.
-**Preparation Committee** will make every effort to promptly process the personal information access request of the information subject.
+**The Committee** will make every effort to promptly process the personal information access request of the information subject.
 - Receiving and processing department for personal information access request
      - General Team / Youngbin Han / Representative / contact@ubucon.asia